-The subjects on offer to you - and any prerequisites - are listed in the Examination Regulations.
-In Hilary Term of your second year there will be an Economics options fair, at which one of the tutors teaching each option will be available to give an introduction to the content of the course, and answer questions on its organisation and teaching arrangements.
-Any special subjects will also be announced at the options fair.
+At the options fair one of the tutors teaching each option will be available to give an introduction to the content of the course, and answer questions on its organisation and teaching arrangements.

-300. Quantitative Economics
+300. Quantitative Economics (FHS1)

 The QE course is designed to give students a good understanding of the rationale for and intuition about the application of statistical methods to the analysis of a range of applied economics issues, such as the economics effects of education or the behaviour of aggregate consumption.
 Topics covered will include statistical and causal inference, multivariate regression analysis, testing and interpretation of regression results and empirical applications and interpretation of current and recent literature in a number of areas of empirical economics.